-Harris joined ABC News in March 2000 and has covered many of the biggest stories in recent years.
+Harris first joined ABC News in March 2000 and has covered many of the biggest stories in recent years.
 He reported on the mass shootings in Newtown, Connecticut, Aurora, Colorado and Tucson, Arizona, and natural disasters from Haiti to Myanmar to New Orleans.
 He has also covered combat in Afghanistan, Israel, Gaza and the West Bank, and has made six visits to Iraq.

 He has traveled around the globe for ABC News, embedding with an isolated Amazonian Indian tribe, questioning drug lords in the lawless slums of Rio, and confronting the head of Philip Morris International over the sale of cigarettes to Indonesian minors.
 Harris has made it a priority to shine a light on the world’s most vulnerable populations, producing stories about child slaves in Haiti, youths accused of witchcraft in the Congo and predatory pedophiles who travel from the U.S. to Cambodia.
 He has also covered endangered animals from such diverse datelines as Namibia, Madagascar, Papua New Guinea and Nepal.